urani-trade/solana-dev-onboarding-rs/chapters/03_anchor.md

 * CPIs extend the privileges of the caller to the callee.

 * Privilege extension can be dangerous.
-If a CPI is made by a malicious program, the program has the same privileges as the caller.
+If a malicious program creates a CPI, the program has the same privileges as the caller.

 * Anchor protects your code from CPIs to malicious programs by the `Program<'info, T>` type check being given to the account is the expected program `T`.